External GNSS Settings

 - Eos Arrow series (Arrow Gold+, Arrow 100, Arrow Lite)

 Mapit GIS is actively working with Apple to whitelist additional manufacturers.
-Until a manufacturer is approved, their Bluetooth Classic receivers cannot be used on iOS - use Bluetooth BLE instead if the receiver supports it, or TCP/IP NMEA if positions can be relayed over the network.
+Until a manufacturer is approved, their External Accessory receivers cannot be used on iOS — use Bluetooth BLE instead if the receiver supports it, or TCP/IP NMEA if positions can be relayed over the network.

 Read next:

-- Survey Settings - GPS source selector, per-source connection fields, connection status, and fix quality on iOS
+- GPS / GNSS Settings — GPS source selector, per-source connection fields, connection status, and fix quality on iOS

-- Connecting a Receiver - step-by-step pairing for Bluetooth Classic, BLE, and TCP/IP on iOS
+- Connecting a Receiver — step-by-step pairing for External Accessory, BLE, and TCP/IP on iOS

 - GPS Info and Satellites